A SPACIAL ODYSSEY

 Joule became Microbusiness Network, the place to work, meet, network, cowork and connect.
 Her vision and venue gained thousands of followers until March of 2016 when she closed the spacial side of Joule due to family illness and decided to shift her microbusiness once again.

-Joule Microbusiness Network became Joule Micro Nation, Joule Open became Joule University, MB2MB was born and coworking was a wonderful memory until her epiphany.
+Joule Microbusiness Network became Joule Micro Nation, Joule Open became Joule University, MB2MB was born and connecting via coworking was a wonderful memory.

-Jackie realized that Joule’s micro network of businesses, startups, ideas, side hustles, coops and nonprofits was ready to grow beyond four walls.
-That the micro movement was ready to connect across the country and be recognized as a 24/7/365 energy—the force of ones.
+Then came the dark times with an epiphany!
+Jackie finally realized that Joule’s micro network of freelancers and founders – businesses, startups, ideas, side hustles, coops and nonprofits had grown beyond four walls.
+That the micro movement was connecting across the globe and ready to be recognized as a 24/7/365 energy—known as the Force of Ones™.

 FORCE OF ONES™

-Connecting a Few of the 27 Million Micros
+Connecting a Few of the Millions of Micros

 Lived in Minnesota long enough to call it home, yet still a transplant from Cincinnati.
 Landed my dream job right out of school as a writer, actually copywriter for a hit radio station that played them and brought in the stars who sang them.
 Met most.
 Struck an empathetic chord.

-Moved into television and then actually moved…north to the land of 10,000 lakes.
+Moved into television and then actually moved…north to the land of 10,000 lakes and mosquitos.
 Lasted a few years at CBS and ABC then found the wonderful world of advertising.
 Worked for big corporations, big brands and big shots.
 Retail giants.
 Consumer goods.
 Music Industry.
-Became a Boat Rocker.
+Became a Disrupter.
 Crusader.
 Realist.

 The Force of Ones™.